battleBread/watchbuddy/README.md

-# WatchBuddy
+# WatchPotato

 > Have too many shows to watch?
 Have some free time on certain days?
 Use WatchBuddy to figure out what episodes to watch for your overloaded shows!

+>Derived from WatchBuddy

+### WatchPotato Team
+  - Devon Yu
+  - Stephanie Wong
+  - Ben Stephens
+  - Tiffany Barth
-## Team
+### WatchBuddy Team
   - Daniel Tran
-  - Helen Yi
+  - Helen Tran
   - Brian Kim

 ## Table of Contents